Sani Yaya

-Sani Yaya is at Togolese politician who has been serving as Minister of Finance in the governments of Prime Ministers Komi Sélom Klassou and Victoire Tomegah Dogbé since 1 August 2016.
+Sani Yaya is a Togolese politician who has been serving as Minister of Finance in the governments of Prime Ministers Komi Sélom Klassou and Victoire Tomegah Dogbé since August 1, 2016.

 Early life and education

 A graduate of Center for Financial, Economic and Banking Studies (CEFEB) in Paris, Yaya holds a DES in Management from Paris 1 Panthéon-Sorbonne University and a Master of Economics from the University of Lomé.

 Career

-Yaya's professional experience include six years at the Central Bank of West African States (BCEAO) and its Banking Commission of the West African Economic and Monetary Union as well as nearly six years within Ecobank (ETI) where he served as Director of Audit and Compliance and member of the Executive Committee of the Group.
-He also held the senior positions of Chief Operating Officer (COO) of the NSIA Group specialized in insurance and banking and member of the Group's Executive Committee.
+Yaya's professional experience include six years at the Central Bank of West African States (BCEAO) and its Banking Commission of the West African Economic and Monetary Union as well as nearly six years within Ecobank (ETI), where he served as Director of Audit and Compliance.
+He was also a member of the Executive Committee of the Group.
+He also held the senior positions of Chief Operating Officer (COO) of the NSIA Group, specialized in insurance and banking, and member, of the Group's Executive Committee.

 Prior to his appointment as Minister of Economy and Finance, Yaya served as Deputy Minister for the Budget.